 We sincerely regret any concern this may cause.
-BWH takes the privacy and security of our patients' information very seriously.
+Brigham and Women's Hospital takes the privacy and security of our patients' information very seriously.
 We want to assure you that this matter was appropriately addressed.
-To help prevent something like this from happening again, we continue to improve safeguards in place to protect your information and promote training and education of our employees.
-To that end, as of the date of this letter, corrective action has been taken in accordance with our policies to prevent future breaches.
+Corrective action has been taken in accordance with our policies and procedures.
+To help prevent something like this from happening again, we continue to improve our safeguards in place to protect your information, as well as promote training and education of our employees.

-If you have any questions about the incident, please feel free to contact us directly either by email at bwhcHIPAA@partners.org or toll free at 833-294-2020 during the hours of 8:00 a.m. to 4:00 p.m.
+If you have any questions, please contact The Brigham and Women's Privacy Office.
+Please feel free to contact us directly either by email at bwhcHIPAA@partners.org or toll free at 833-294-2020 during the hours of 8:00 a.m. to 4:00 p.m.
 Eastern Time Monday through Friday.

-Sincerely.

-Nitra Vines, MS Brigham & Women's Hospital Privacy Specialist

-James Contrino Brigham & Women's Hospital HIPAA Privacy Manager
+Sincerely, Stephanie J. Smith Brigham and Women's Hospital Privacy Specialist II cc: James Contrino Brigham and Women's Hospital HIPAA Privacy Manager